 Senior camp is a separate facility designed specifically for our older campers.
 This private setting is equipped with a beach volleyball court and a large recreation hall with indoor basketball court.

-The water for the entire camp is filtered from the lake through a commercial UV water system and is very safe to drink.
+The water for the entire camp is filtered from either a well or the lake through a commercial water treatment system and is very safe to drink.
 Water testing is done daily to monitor chlorine levels and ensure the water’s safety at all times.
 In the event of a power outage, the facility has a generator backup for the main dining hall and kitchen facilities, as well as the treated water system and main camp office.
 The entire water system is inspected by the Ministry of Environment (MOE) under Regulation 170 of the Safe Drinking Water Act.